AntonKA/ai-that-works/2025-10-28-ralph-wiggum-coding-agent-power-tools/IMPLEMENTATION_PLAN.md

 A BAML language implementation in Zig.

-## Project Status: PHASE 24 - Scala Code Generation ✅ COMPLETED
+## Project Status: PHASE 25 - README and Documentation ✅ COMPLETED

 ---